EX.NO:1 Establishing

 AIM:

-Create a web page and execute a PHP file on submission of the HTML form and display
+Create a web page and execute a PHP file on submission of

 the information using PHP.